-12. Supporting children in school (including during phased reopening of The Manor)
+12. Supporting children in school

 The Manor Preparatory School is committed to ensuring the safety and wellbeing of all its students.
 We will ensure that where we care for children on site, we ensure appropriate support is in place for them.